-External counsel with securities experience is required for each financing.
-Disclosure Counsel helps the Authority ensure that offering documents are accurate, complete and meet relevant legal and regulatory requirements.
-Disclosure Counsel's opinion provides assurance to the underwriters and investors that the disclosures being made by the Authority are fair and accurate.
-In addition, Disclosure Counsel assists the Authority with its ongoing commitment to continuing disclosures and material events reporting (see further discussion below).
+- a.
+Disclosure Counsel helps the Authority ensure offering documents are accurate, complete and meet relevant legal and regulatory requirements.
+Disclosure Counsel's opinion provides assurance to the underwriters and investors the disclosures being made by the Authority are fair and accurate.
+In addition, Disclosure Counsel assists the Authority with its ongoing commitment to continuing disclosures and material events reporting (see further discussion below). - b.
 Bond counsel renders an opinion on the validity of the bond offering, the security for the offering, and whether and to what extent interest on the bonds is exempt from income and other taxation.
 The opinion of Bond Counsel provides assurance both to the Authority and to investors who purchase the bonds that all legal and tax requirements relevant to the matters covered by the opinion are met.
 The Bond Counsel also prepares the documents required to complete the bond sale.

+c.
 Both Bond Counsel and Disclosure Counsel provide ongoing advice and guidance on financing matters separate to the actual bond issuance process.